 - Averted in the Honor Harrington series.
 The Grayson state church is very much Protestant.

-- While the Queen of Manticore is 2nd Reformation Catholic, Honor herself is Protestant of a variety that maybe inspired from the Author's own.
+- While the Queen of Manticore is 2nd Reformation Catholic, Honor herself is Protestant of a variety that may have been inspired from the author's own.
 However, many other faiths are shown to exist, including Jewish members.
 Interfaith issues are given quite a bit of time in At All Costs.
-Especially the marriage issues for faiths with polygamy and those that restrict it.
+Especially the marriage issues for faiths with polygamy and those that without it.

 - The Mote in God's Eye, by Larry Niven and Jerry Pournelle, features a future Empire of Man that possesses an official State Church.
 The Church is obviously a descendant of the Catholic Church, to the point that its Headquarters is called 'New Rome'.
 When a first contact expedition to an extraterrestrial civilization is mounted, the government sees fit to send along a priest as the Church's representative to the locals.

 - The Da Vinci Code (and anything else by Dan Brown): In Brown's conspiracy theories, "The Church", meaning the Roman Catholic Church, is able to suppress knowledge everywhere in the world.
 Brown and his characters refer specifically and constantly to "The Church" as a world-wide power, which of course they are, though not to the extent of this representation.
 Since the story partially takes place at a time when the Church was the only allowed religion, and then in the country of Italy, often within the walls of the Vatican, it's understandable why this would be.
 As far as Dan Brown's accounts of the Catholic Church in history, and Her relationship with various famous figures and events, well, let's just leave it by saying that there is a reason Dan Brown had a trope named after him.
 Dan Brown Fails History Forever, then goes back around and fails at science, too.
 And that's just what he does once per chapter.